User0332/UntypedScript/README.md

 # UntypedScript

 Project that branched off of the discontinued [PogScript](https://github.com/User0332/PogScript), with a considerably different JavaScript-like syntax.
 UntypedScript's goal is to become an easy-to-understand and easy-to-write language with speeds comparable to that of C or C++.
+Version `1.0.0` of the language will be published an available for download as soon as floats are introduced and error throwing is fixed (see the [todo list](#next-on-the-list-to-do))

 Boils down to assembly code.
 As per the name, includes no form of a type system - you are on your own!
 Type hints may be introduced in the future.
 Sample Hello World - (other programs can be found in `tests/`)